Menu burger Close thin Facebook Twitter Google plus Linked in Reddit Email arrow-right-sm arrow-right

 Oklahoma Property Tax

-The average Oklahoman homeowner pays just $1,351 per year in property taxes.
-That places Oklahoma among the 10 lowest payments in the U.S. However, it’s important to keep in mind that home values are also below average in the Sooner State.
-Therefore, the effective property tax rate (taxes as a percentage of home value) is 0.90%.
+The median homeowner in Oklahoma pays just $1,672 per year in property taxes.
+That places Oklahoma among the 10 states with the lowest median tax payments in the U.S. However, it’s important to keep in mind that home values are also below average in the Sooner State.
+Therefore, the effective property tax rate (taxes as a percentage of home value) is 0.75%.
 For more information on settling down in the Sooner State, take a look at our Oklahoma mortgage guide.

 Oklahoma Gas Tax

-According to the American Petroleum Institute, the state gas tax in Oklahoma is 19 cents per gallon of regular gasoline and 16 cents per gallon of diesel.
+The state gas tax in Oklahoma is 19 cents per gallon of regular gasoline.

 Oklahoma Cigarette Tax

-A pack of cigarettes in Oklahoma is subject to state taxes totaling $2.03, the 18th-highest rate in the U.S.
+A pack of cigarettes in Oklahoma is subject to state taxes totaling $2.03 per pack of 20.

 Oklahoma Alcohol Tax